 - If a plan uses a third-party vendor (such as carved-out behavioral health), then the group should work with that vendor to determine whether it is providing a similar solution.

-- Our website is set up so users can search for MRFs by the employer’s IRS employer identification number (EIN) or health Insurance oversight system (HIOS) ID.
+- Our website is set up so users can search for MRFs by the employer’s IRS employer identification number (EIN) or Health Insurance Oversight System (HIOS) ID.
 The search will return all the relevant files for the employer based on its EIN/HIOS ID and network code.

-Files will be in JSON format.
+Files are in JSON format.

 - Are members able to access the MRFs?